skhodask/REST-API-Design/README.md

 # REST-API-Design
-A self-learning project where I explore professional-grade REST APIs and the design process behind them through the guidance of an expert.
+A self-learning project where I explore professional-grade REST APIs and the design process behind them.
 The goal of this project is for me to understand the different layers of a web server and how web applications interact with each other.

 ### My Process